 Building for the future

-With education as the focus of BMISS, brick and mortar school are literally the foundation from which we grow.
+Education is the focus of Building Minds in South Sudan.
+Brick and mortar school are literally the foundation from which we grow.
 Schools create a sense of community and a place for engagement and empowerment.
 What started with one school has quickly blossomed into many.
+Over three hundred high school graduates have gone on to college; two women have returned to teach at Ajong their primary school.
+Some others have positions with the government.

 Ajong Primary School

 Ajong Primary School was the first school built by Building Minds in South Sudan.
 There were 240 boys attending “under tree” school when construction began.
 Two years later when the school was completed, there were 959 boys and girls attending.
-Before Sebastian insisted girls be allowed to attend school, no girl or woman was allowed to be educated in Mayen-Abun.
-That is real impact!
+Sebastian insisted girls be allowed to attend schoo.
+Up until then no girl or woman was allowed to be educated in Mayen-Abun.
 To this day Ajong is the largest primary school in all of South Sudan.

 Majok-Keen Girls School

-A female principal, hired thanks to a gift from the Bill Cook Foundation is the only female principal of a public school in the country.
-All of the school’s teachers are female.
+This school has a female principal, funded by the Bill Cook Foundation.
+She is the only female principal of a public school in the country.
+All of the teachers are also female.

 Bill Cook High School